HOW TO BREED SENSIBLY WITH DNA TESTS

-There are 2 reasonably significant DNA disease tests available to the French Bulldog at this time, which are largely being underutilised.
+There is 1 reasonably significant DNA disease test available to the French Bulldog at this time, which is largely being underutilised.
 There are also tests for colour dilution, mainly for blue, but as this is not considered a major issue by many, it is less frequently tested (or used as a selection criteria for breeding).
 More tests are constantly being developed.
 Some of these may cover obscure diseases, while others may cover significant diseases within the breed.

 HC (hereditary cataract) HSF4 gene—this is an early onset cataract disease, usually affecting both eyes which is seen within the first 2-3 years of life and is progressive (ie. they go blind).
 These cataracts can be removed surgically, which is expensive, but the dog should have reasonable vision afterwards.
 This condition can be tested and the affect, carrier and normal dogs readily sorted out.